Outsource content creation with the Twine freelance network

 Luckily, many freelance composers double as highly-skilled producers and can handle both stages of the process.
 These freelancers will market themselves as a 'composer/producer'.

 If you require a freelancer who can handle both composition and production, make sure to mention this in your job description.

 What are you waiting for?

-Post a job on Twine now and hire developers in a matter of hours.
+Post a job on Twine now and be matched with a wide range of high quality composers for hire in a matter of hours.